 To Store

-- Transfer the rice in airtight containers and close the lid to keep the moisture in.
+- Transfer the leftover rice in airtight containers and close the lid to keep the moisture in.
 Let cool completely before storing the containers in the freezer (read my tutorial post).

 Nutrition